 - Tick whether the applicant was issued a Schengen visa in the past three years.
 If yes, state the date of issuance and date of expiry of the visa.

 - Tick whether the applicant’s fingerprints have been collected previously for the purpose of obtaining a Schengen Visa.

-- Fill in the name and address of the inviting company/organisation or person, their email ID, telephone number and address, if any.
+- Fill in the name and address of the inviting company/organization or person, their email ID, telephone number, and address, if any.

-- Fill in the how the costs are to be met and by whom in Portugal.
+- Fill in how the costs are to be met and by whom in Portugal.

-Step 5: After finishing your application, click on ‘Submit’.
-The applicant must then take a printout of the filled out application form and go to the Visa Application Centre.
-They must choose a centre in their application which is nearest to their residence.
+After finishing your application, click on ‘Submit.’
+The applicant must then take a printout of the filled-out application form and go to the Visa Application Centre.
+They must choose a center in their application that is nearest to their residence.
 Applicants must keep in mind that they must bring the required supporting documents and the Portugalvisa service fees to the centre.

 Portugal visa status tracking

 If you submitted your application using the online submission method, visit the link to see the status of your Portugal There you will have to fill in the following details: